ocelotpotpie/redalert/README.md

     chmod a+x redalert.py
     python -B redalert.py

+If you're wondering, the -B keeps python from compiling config.py

 ## Making the twitter app

 * Sign into [the twitter app portal](https://dev.twitter.com/apps/new) and make a new app, call it whatever you want.